Guide to Work, Study, Travel and Living Abroad

 • What type of experience do you want?

-For me, it was necessary to redefine the concept of “normal.”
-I desired a new perspective on my own culture’s social interactions, work styles, and thinking patterns in comparison to the Italian way of life.
-Lastly, I used the new situation in order to strive to learn about myself: why and how I approach and handle situations the way I do, in an attempt to renew an understanding of what it meant to be “me.”
+For me, it was necessary to redefine the concept of "normal."
+I desired a new perspective on my culture's social interactions, work styles, and thinking patterns compared to the Italian way of life.
+Lastly, I used the new situation to strive to learn about myself: why and how I approach and handle situations the way I do, in an attempt to renew an understanding of what it meant to be "me."

-Needless to say, there is an overwhelming degree in which an individual changes throughout their formative, collegiate years.
-Studying abroad can provide yet another opportunity to discover a resuscitated sense of being.
-An integral part of tackling any challenge is to come out an improved person.
+There is an overwhelming degree to which individuals change throughout their formative, collegiate years.
+Studying abroad can provide another opportunity to discover a renewed sense of being.
+An integral part of tackling any challenge is becoming an improved person.
 Be willing to accept and embrace your new opinions, perspectives, and personality.

-Some of the busy night-life in Rome, here in front of the Pantheon.
+Some of the busy nightlife in Rome is in front of the Pantheon.
 Photo ©TransitionsAbroad.com.

 While Abroad

-1) Do Things That You Normally Wouldn’t Do
+1) You Are Overseas: Do Things That You Normally Wouldn’t Do

 Living abroad serves as the perfect theater for trying new things.
 Don’t hesitate to act outside of your ethnocentric boundaries.
 You will meet plenty of fellow study abroad students who tend to shy away from local norms; this includes but is not limited to the following: